 We reimburse directors for transportation, lodging and other expenses actually incurred in attending Board and Committee meetings.
 We also reimburse directors for similar travel, lodging and other expenses for their spouses to accompany them to a limited number of Board meetings held as retreats to which we invite spouses for business purposes.
 From time to time and when available, directors and their spouses are permitted to use our corporate aircraft for travel to Board meetings.
-In fiscal 2020 we did not host in-person Board retreats as a result of the COVID-19 pandemic.
+In fiscal 2021 we hosted one in-person Board retreat and spouses were not in attendance at any meetings during fiscal 2021.

 Directors are eligible to participate in a matching gift program under which we match donations made to eligible educational, arts or cultural institutions.
 Gifts are matched up to an annual calendar year maximum of \$10,000.
-This same program is available to all of our U.S. salaried employees.
+This same program is available to all our U.S. salaried employees.